-The DUO ICR frame that includes the Unavailability information shall be a Multi-STA BlockAck frame.
+The DUO ICR frame includes the Unavailability information and shall be a Multi-STA BlockAck frame.

 NOTE - The frame exchange includes individually addressed frame exchanges and group addressed control frames (e.g., Trigger frames, NDP Announcement frames etc.).

-A DUO non-AP STA operating in the DUO mode and that receives a BSRP Trigger frame from its associated DUO AP that contains the 12 LSBs of the non-AP STA’s AID in any of the User Info fields and that solicits a response in TB PPDU format shall follow the rules defined in 26.5.5 (Buffer status report operation), except that it may also do the following:

-include in the HE TB PPDU one or more QoS Null frames as described in 26.5.5 (Buffer status report operation) aggregated with a Multi-STA BlockAck frame
+A DUO non-AP STA operating in the DUO mode that receives a BSRP Trigger frame from its associated DUO AP that contains the 12 LSBs of the non-AP STA’s AID in any of the User Info fields and that solicits a response in TB PPDU format shall follow the rules defined in 26.5.5 (Buffer status report operation), except that it may include in the HE TB PPDU one or more QoS Null frames as described in 26.5.5 (Buffer status report operation) aggregated with a Multi-STA BlockAck frame

-A DUO non-AP STA operating in the DUO mode and that receives a BSRP Trigger frame from its associated DUO AP that is individually addressed to the STA and that solicits a response in non-HT (duplicate) PPDU format shall respond in non-HT (duplicate) PPDU format subject to the rules defined in 26.5.2.5 UL MU CS mechanism and shall include a Multi-STA BlockAck frame.
+A DUO non-AP STA operating in the DUO mode and that receives a BSRP Trigger frame from its associated DUO AP that is individually addressed to the STA and that solicits a response in non-HT (duplicate) PPDU format shall respond subject to the rules defined in 26.5.2.5 UL MU CS mechanism, and the response shall be in non-HT (duplicate) PPDU format and shall include a Multi-STA BlockAck frame.

 A DUO non-AP STA operating in the DUO mode and that is a TxOP responder may indicate in a response Multi-STA BlockAck frame whether it will be unavailable after a specific point in time, and, if known, for how long.
-In order to describe the period of unavailability, the Multi-STA BlockAck frame shall include the Unavailability Target Start Time field subfield and the Unavailability Duration subfield as described in 9.3.1.8.6 (Multi-STA BlockAck variant).
+The period of unavailability is described in the Multi-STA BlockAck frame with the Unavailability Target Start Time field subfield and the Unavailability Duration subfield as described in 9.3.1.8.6 (Multi-STA BlockAck variant).

 A DUO non-AP STA operating in the DUO mode and that is a TxOP holder may indicate in a BSRP Trigger frame whether it will be unavailable after a specific point in time, and, if know, for how long, only if certain TBD conditions are true.
-In order to describe the period of unavailability, the BSRP Trigger frame shall include the Unavailability Target Start Time field subfield and the Unavailability Duration subfield as described in 9.3.1.22 (Trigger frame format).
+The period of unavailability is described in the BSRP Trigger frame with the Unavailability Target Start Time field subfield and the Unavailability Duration subfield as described in 9.3.1.22 (Trigger frame format).
 The response frame to such a BSRP Trigger frame is TBD.

-When a DUO AP receives from a DUO STA operating in the DUO mode a Multi-STA BlockAck frame addressed to it that includes an Unavailability Target Start Time field, then the UHR AP shall consider the STA as being unavailable:
+When a DUO AP receives from a DUO STA operating in the DUO mode a Multi-STA BlockAck frame addressed to it that includes an Unavailability Target Start Time field, the UHR AP shall consider the STA as being unavailable:

 at and after the target time indicated in the Unavailability Target Start Time field,